free Complete Street design tool, or learn

 - Focus – Avoid circuitous routes and low-value diversions.
 Simple, direct routes to major destinations are faster and easier to commit to memory.

 - Fun – Who designed the Corvette?
 We need them to tackle the big, ugly bus.
 Do they all really need to be so huge?
-Smaller vehicles, more often, = same seat miles.
-Cool vehicles & stops, creative marketing – the little things that remove stigmas.
+Smaller vehicles, more often = same seat miles.
+Cool vehicles & stops, creative marketing – do little things that remove stigmas.